the-hive-lab/dwm1001_ros2/dwm1001_driver/README.md

 # Nodes

-## Listener Node (`listener`)
+## Passive Tag Node (`passive_tag`)

-This node connects to a DWM1001 configured as a passive anchor.
-It listens for position reports from tags and publishes any that it discovers.
+This node connects to a DWM1001 configured as a passive tag.
+It listens for position reports from active tags and publishes any that it discovers.

 ### Subscribers